-- 1. The requested State Party shall, insofar as its domestic law permits and at the request of the requesting State Party, seize and hand over property: - a) Which may be required as evidence; or - b) Which being the results of the crime and which, at the time of the arrest, is found in the possession of the person sought or is discovered subsequently. - 2.
-The property referred to in paragraph 1 may be handed over to the requesting State Party even if extradition, having been granted, cannot be carried out owing to the death, disappearance or escape of the person sought. - 3.
-When the property referred to in paragraph 1 is subject to seizure or confiscation in the territory of the requested State Party, that State Party may, in connection with pending criminal

-- proceedings, temporarily retain it or hand it over to the requesting State Party on the condition that it is returned. - 4.
-Any rights which the requested State Party or third parties acting in good faith may have acquired in the property referred to in paragraph 1 shall be preserved, in accordance with the procedures provided for by its domestic law.
+- 1. The requested State Party shall, insofar as its domestic law permits and at the request of the requesting State Party, seize and hand over property: - (a) Which may be required as evidence; or - (b) Which being the results of the crime and which, at the time of the arrest, is found in the possession of the person sought or is discovered subsequently. - 2.
+The property referred to in paragraph 1 may be handed over even if extradition, having been granted, cannot be carried out owing to the death, disappearance or escape of the person sought. - 3.
+When the property referred to in paragraph 1 is subject to seizure or confiscation in the territory of the requested State Party, the latter may, in connection with pending criminal proceedings, temporarily retain it or hand it over on the condition that it is returned. - 4.
+Any rights which the requested State Party or third parties acting in good faith may have acquired in the property referred to in paragraph 1 shall be preserved, in accordance with the procedures provided by its domestic law.
 Where these rights exist, the requesting State Party shall return such property to the requested State Party as soon as possible and without charge at the end of the proceedings.

 Article 65.
-Transit of the person to be extradited
+Transit of persons to be extradited and transit of extradited persons

 - 1. Where a person is to be extradited to a State Party through the territory of another State Party, the State Party to which the person is to be extradited shall request in writing from the other State Party permission for the transit of that person through its territory.
 This does not apply where air transport is used and no landing in the territory of the other State Party is scheduled. - 2.
-Upon receipt of such a request, the requested State Party shall deal with this request in accordance with procedures provided for under its domestic law.
+Upon receipt of such a request, the requested State Party shall deal with this request in accordance with procedures provided under its domestic law.
 The requested State Party shall grant the request expeditiously, unless its essential interests would be prejudiced thereby. - 3.
-The State Party through which a person is being transited shall ensure that legal provisions exist that would enable detaining the person in custody during the transit. - 4.
-In the event of an unscheduled landing in a State Party, that State Party may, at the request of the escorting officer, hold the person in custody for a time period in accordance with its domestic law, pending receipt of the transit request in accordance with paragraph 1. - 5.
+The State Party of transit shall ensure that legal provisions exist that would enable detaining the person in custody during the transit.

+- 4. In the event of an unscheduled landing in a State Party, that State Party may, at the request of the escorting officer, hold the person in custody for a time period in accordance with its domestic law, pending receipt of the transit request in accordance with paragraph 1. - 5.
 The transit of the extradited person shall not be carried out through any territory where there is a reason to believe that the person's life may be threatened or if there is a high risk of the person's rights being violated by reasons of race, gender, color, mental or physical disability, sexual orientation, religion, nationality, ethnic origin, political opinions or belonging to a particular social group. - 6.
-A State Party may refuse a request for permission for the transit of one of its nationals through its territory.
+A State Party may refuse a request for permission for the transit of a national through its territory.